hervit0/hervit0.github.io/docs/me/work-experiences.md

 Telecommunication industry

-We develop software solutions so then our customers have the phone communications safer.
+We develop software solutions so then our customers have their phone communications safer.

-- Design/build/extend/maintain numerous internal/client-facing webapp and APIs
+- Design/build/extend/maintain numerous internal/client-facing webapps and APIs
 - Collaborate closely with the Product team to ensure we deliver continuous value to our customers
 - Ensure the code base is always in a high-level standard
 - Mentor junior and mid-level engineers